johanhaleby/javalin.github.io/_posts/tutorials/2017-05-26-javalin-website-example.md

 The view uses a layout template `@#mainLayout()` which is the page frame (styles, scripts, navigation, footer, etc.).

 ## Conclusion
-Hopefully you've learned a bit about Javalin, and also Java and webapps in general.
+Hopefully you've learned a bit about Occurrent, and also Java and webapps in general.
 Please clone the example and suggest improvements on GitHub.